 Basically, there are some great Indianapolis short sale deals out there, but as you can see, there are also risks, they take longer and often there are headaches along the way.
 But it's precisely these risks and headaches that make the prices more attractive.
 If it were easy to buy a short sale, everyone would!

 An experienced short sale agent helps buyers understand and evaluate the risks.
 They also explain the differences between short sales and other types of distressed sales, such as Bank Owned properties or HUD's and how each works with the seller's goals and timeframes.
 After looking at all of the options, weighing the risks and benefits, some buyers will decide the reward is worth the risk, while others will determine that the whole "distressed" sale market isn't for them.

 The good news for all buyers is that these distressed sales are forcing non-distressed sellers to lower their prices in order to remain price competitive.
 So even if you decide a short sale isn't for you, it's often possible to find a beautiful home where the sellers are motivated and have priced below market value.
 And that's a great deal too!

 Contact the Hoagland Group at 317-340-4575 to find out more details on Indianapolis Short Sales, Greenwood IN Short Sales, or other central Indiana Short Sales.

 Originally posted on Hoagland Group Active Rain Blog

-Unless otherwise noted, every article is authored by Tonda Hoagland or by Steve Hoagland
+Unless otherwise noted, blogs are authored by Tonda or Steve Hoagland